fredley/raspi-turntouch/README.md

 # Turn Touch Raspberry Pi Client

+An extendible client for using a [Turn Touch](https://shop.turntouch.com/) with a Raspberry Pi.
+Comes with Hue, Nest and custom script support out of the box.

 ## Installation

 This code was written and tested with a Raspberry Pi Zero W.